onnx/models/vision/object_detection_segmentation/ssd-mobilenetv1/README.md

 ## Inference

 ### Running inference
-Refer to this [inference notebook](https://github.com/onnx/tensorflow-onnx/blob/master/tutorials/ConvertingSSDMobilenetToONNX.ipynb) for more details on how to run inference using onnxruntime and define environment variables for the model.
+Refer to this [conversion and inference notebook](https://github.com/onnx/tensorflow-onnx/blob/master/tutorials/ConvertingSSDMobilenetToONNX.ipynb) for more details on how to inference this model using onnxruntime and define environment variables for the model.

     import onnxruntime as rt